Privacy policy

 • Other information

-• Comply with legal obligation: The processing is necessary to fulfill our obligations under the guidelines adopted by ESMA in light of the securities market regulation as LOU and RA for LEI codes, which requires an agreement with GLEIF.
+The processing is necessary in order to fulfil our obligations under the guidelines adopted by ESMA in light of the securities market regulation as LOU and RA for LEI codes, which requires an agreement with GLEIF.

-Personal data is stored for this purpose for as long as required by the agreement with GLEIF and by the rules of the financial market (normally 10 years).
+Personal data is retained for this purpose for as long as required by the agreement with GLEIF and by the rules of the financial market (normally 10 years).

-Manage relationships with customers, suppliers, partners and GLEIF
+Manage relationships with corporate clients, suppliers, partners and GLEIF

 • Identity information